aequitas-aod/aequitas-home/docs/source/usecase-hr1-adecco.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~
 In the context of the Adecco Group’s use of automated recruiting software, particularly for Adecco Formazione, several biases and potential unfairness may arise.
 First, algorithmic bias can occur if the training data embedded in the software system is not representative of the diverse applicant pool, leading to skewed selection processes that favor certain demographics over others based on age, gender, geographic location, and educational background.
 Additionally, if the software disproportionately recommends candidates from specific regions or with certain educational credentials, it may inadvertently marginalize equally or more qualified candidates from other backgrounds.

 Fair-by-Design – Fair Data Collection, Governance and Management methodology
 ----------------------------------------------------------------------------
 The FbD methodology applied in the Adecco use case followed the same structure as in Akkodis.
 Through workshops coordinated by ALLAI, the recruitment dataset and the recommendation tool were assessed against the principles of the EU AI Act.
 The analysis confirmed similar challenges to those observed in Akkodis, including unbalanced demographic representation, risks of proxy discrimination, and the need to account for intersectional fairness, while also addressing the specific context of a commercially deployed recommender system.

 Socio-technical analysis using IFM
 ----------------------------------
 Introduction to IFM
 ~~~~~~~~~~~~~~~~~~~
 This use case examines a real-world recruitment process that combines human decision-making with AI-assisted tools.
-The process begins when a client organisation specifies its staffing needs to a recruitment firm, which prepares a job description.
-An AI tool supports this step by helping to structure and standardise the description.
+The process begins when a client organization specifies its staffing needs to a recruitment firm, which prepares a job description.
+An AI tool supports this step by helping to structure and standardize the description.
 The firm then identifies potential candidates through a mix of manual sourcing and the use of an AI Matching tool.
 Candidates are drawn from a proprietary database, online platforms, and direct outreach.
 The AI Matching tool ranks database candidates based on semantic and rule-based similarity to the job profile, after which recruiters review, interview, and shortlist candidates before presenting a final selection to the client.
 Throughout this workflow, multiple actors—clients, recruiters, and AI systems—interact in ways that continuously transform, filter, and interpret information.
 This creates a complex socio-technical structure where outcomes are shaped jointly by human judgement and algorithmic recommendations, and where risks of bias and discriminatory impact can emerge at several points.

 IFM Model and Table
 ~~~~~~~~~~~~~~~~~~~~~
-TO ADD
+The following figures and tables present the formalized IFM of the recruitment process at two interconnected levels of abstraction.
+Figure 6 gives an overview of the entire recruitment workflow, highlighting key stages from client input to final candidate selection.
+Table 4 details each transformation in this flow, specifying responsible actors, potential biases, and identified stakeholder impacts.
+The AI Match channel can be found described in greater detail in Figure 7.
+Figure 7 zooms in on the AI Matching component—a sub-network within the broader process—showing the internal steps of feature 	extraction, matching, scoring, and ranking.
+Table 5 accompanies this sub-network with a breakdown of the AI transformations, the data involved, and the associated sources of bias or mitigation.

+Together, these models illustrate how decision-relevant information is transformed through both human and algorithmic steps, providing the structural basis for the following bias and impact analysis.

 IFM Analysis
 ~~~~~~~~~~~~